Campuses and locations

 Courses to support your drive and direction include:

-The program is intended for registered nurses who wish to apply for endorsement by the Nursing and Midwifery Board of Australia (NMBA) to work as a nurse practitioner, or may wish to present the qualification to authorities in other states or countries.
+The program is intended for registered nurses who wish to apply for endorsement by the Nursing and Midwifery Board of Australia (NMBA) to work as a Nurse Practitioner.

 This program is accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC).